IngeborgArdoe/training/foundation_english/exercise-05-2.md

     )
    ```

-   By setting Contact Log to be part of Contact's composition, Contact Log data will always be read together with Contact, and inherit both security and audit trail from it.
+   By setting Contact Log to be part of Contact's composition, Contact Log will inherit security and audit trail settings from the Contact Object Class.
 Set it up like the screenshot below:
 ![oppg3fig9.JPG](media/oppg3fig9.JPG)
 2. Assign Default values to Created By and Created Date, and set Subject to "required".
 3. Make a form «Contact Log».